 Read More

 Recently, I gave another talk on the Short Attention Span Math Seminars which is a friendly introduction to category theory.
 Here are my slides, and here are the slides for the first five minutes.
 In my talk, I first talked about the idea of abstractions, then I talked about the categorical way of thing and along the way talked about many ideas like universal properties, functors, natural transformations.
 In the end, this culminated in the Yoneda lemma or the fundamental theorem of category theory.
-I also discussed a little an application of it to algebraic geometry, the functor of points, and how this could be used to construct (fine) moduli spaces such as Grassmannians.
+I also discussed a little an application of it to algebraic geometry.

 “Algebraic geometry seems to have acquired the reputation of being esoteric, exclusive, and very abstract, with adherents who are secretly plotting to take over all the rest of mathematics.
 In one respect this last point is accurate.”